suparnoghosh/suparnoghosh.github.io/_posts/ 2026-08-02-the-mathematics-of-imperfections.md

 ---
-author:
-- Suparno Ghosh
+layout: post
-title: "**The Mathematics of Imperfections**"
+title: "The Mathematics of Imperfections"
+date: 2026-08-02
+description: Reflections on the Dirichlet Principle and Sobolev spaces.
+tags: [math, philosophy]
+categories: [mathematics]
+featured: true
 ---

 ::: center